iTwin/itwin-cli/docs/README.md

-# Welcome to iTwin CLI
+# Welcome to iTwin Platform CLI

-This guide will help you get started with the [iTwin CLI](https://github.com/iTwin/itwin-cli) — a command-line tool designed to streamline interactions with the iTwin Platform, manage iTwins and iModels, and automate your digital twin workflows.
+This guide will help you get started with the [iTwin Platform CLI](https://github.com/iTwin/itwin-cli) — a command-line tool designed to streamline interactions with the iTwin Platform, manage iTwins and iModels, and automate your digital twin workflows.

 > 💡 New to iTwins?
 Check out our [iTwin 101 guide](itwin101.md) for an introduction to the platform.

-## What is the iTwin CLI?
+## What is the iTwin Platform CLI?

-The iTwin CLI enables users to:
+The iTwin Platform CLI enables users to:

 - Interact with the iTwin Platform through simple commands
 - Create and manage iTwins and iModels for your digital twin projects